Louisiana FORTIFIED Roof Guide: Grant vs Insurance Discount vs Tax Credit

 If upfront cost is the main issue

-The LHFP grant path is usually the first place to look.
-It is the most relevant option when out-of-pocket budget is the main concern.
-Because it depends on lottery timing and eligibility, it works best for homeowners who can plan and wait for the right window rather than rushing into work.
+The LHFP grant path is the first place to look.
+It is the most relevant option when the out-of-pocket budget is the main concern.
+Because it depends on lottery timing, eligibility, and selection, it works best for homeowners who can plan ahead and wait for the correct window rather than rushing into work.

 If the homeowner already expects to pay for the reroof

 The insurance-discount and tax-credit tracks may matter more.
-In that case, the project should be planned with documentation discipline from the beginning, because the long-term value depends on more than simply installing a stronger shingle.
-It depends on delivering a project that closes out cleanly.
+In that case, the project should be planned with documentation discipline from the beginning.
+The long-term value depends on more than choosing a stronger roof.
+It depends on completing a project that can be documented clearly.

 If the concern is where Louisiana rules may be heading

 SB 147 is worth monitoring, especially if the current roof is already nearing replacement age.
-Even though it is not current law, it may influence how some homeowners think about scope today.
-Some people would rather price a stronger, better-documented roof now than get surprised by tighter standards or stronger market expectations later.
+Even if a proposed rule is not being treated as a current homeowner benefit, it can still influence how some homeowners compare a basic reroof with a FORTIFIED-aligned replacement.

 What to Do Before You Sign a Roofing Contract